RLJLW/spaceapps2025-resources/README.md

 # Notes about Challenges and Importance of Challenges

-If you are taking part in the Space Apps Challenge 2025, and want to discuss the NASA datasets, you might want to take part in the discussions here: https://github.com/RLJLW/spaceapps2025-resources/discussions
+If you are taking part in the Space Apps Challenge 2025, and want to discuss the NASA datasets, you might want to take part in the discussions here:

+https://github.com/RLJLW/spaceapps2025-resources/discussions

+Below are the top projects I'm considering with my notes, and notes from the challenges as to why I think these challenges are interesting and important.

 ## BloomWatch: An Earth Observation Application for Global Flowering Phenology